vijaykriishna/dagger/dev-guide/multibindings.md

 Your annotation's single member can be any valid annotation member type except for arrays, and can have any name.

+### Lazy class loading

+Using `@ClassKey` or a custom annotation with a `Class` type for the annotation member, allows you to inject a class keyed map.
+One issue with this approach is that all the classes in the key set will be loaded when constructing the map.
+Depending on the size of the map, this may cause performance problems in environments like Android.
+To avoid the unnecessary class loading, `@LazyClassKey` can be used to generate a string keyed map under the hood, so that classes are only loaded when used for a lookup.

+The `@LazyClassKey` map does not support returning `keySet()` or `entrySet()` as they will load all class keys and degrade the benefit of using the annotation.
+Usage of unqualified `@LazyClassKey` cannot co-exist with `@ClassKey`.
+This feature works by using the class names, and so is paired with configuration for R8 and Proguard.
+In Proguard, the names of classes used as keys will be kept as a result of this feature.

 ### Complex map keys

 If your map's key is more than can be expressed by a single annotation member,